Ricy137/LensTell/README.md

   the main contract is the contract/contracts/LensTell.sol
 - frontend: contains the frontend code
 - lensAPIOracle: the lens oracle data cource code in blueprint

-  *Both contract and frontend fold contains README for detailed deployment or set up dev environment steps*
+*Detailed deployment or set up dev environment steps are in frontend or contract folder's own README*